SandraKla/AdRI_Generator/README.md

 runGitHub("Age-dependent-Reference-Intervals_Generator", "SandraKla")
 ```

-All required packages are downloaded when starting this app or read in if they already exist, see also the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals_Generator/wiki) for the required packages.
+All required packages are downloaded when starting this app or imported if they already exist.
+For more information about the required packages use the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals_Generator/wiki).